TurboTeam335/SortStream/README.md

 After installation, ensure your virtual environment is activated.
 If not, follow the activation steps in the Installation section.

-To run the script, navigate to the repository directory and execute: `python -m sortstream`
+To run the script, navigate to the repository directory and execute: `python main.py`

 The script monitors your Downloads folder.
 New files are automatically categorized and moved to appropriate subfolders based on file type, as configured in `config.py`.

 To deactivate the virtual environment when you're finished, simply run: `deactivate`

+## Using the Executable

+For users who prefer not to install Python and dependencies, a pre-built executable version of SortStream is available.

+### Downloading the Executable
+1. Go to the [Releases](https://github.com/TurboTeam335/SortStream/releases) section of the SortStream GitHub repository.
+2. Download the latest release for your operating system.
+3. Unzip the downloaded file.

+### Running the Executable
+- On macOS and Linux:
+  - Open Terminal.
+  - Navigate to the directory containing the unzipped executable.
+  - Run the executable with `./main` (assuming `main` is the executable name).
+- On Windows:
+  - Navigate to the directory containing the unzipped executable in File Explorer.
+  - Double-click the `main.exe` file to run it.

+The executable functions just like the Python script, automatically organizing files in the specified directory.

 ## Features